Teams Live Events FAQs

 You can also use Breakout Rooms in Teams Webinars.
 These have capacity for up to 1000 interactive attendees and 10,000 view-only attendees.
 These are also closer to Live Events as attendees have their cameras and mics off by default.
 For further information on this please see our Teams Webinar page.

 Alternatively, Breakout Rooms are also available through Zoom.
-Information on this is available here.
+Zoom offers guidance on how to manage break rooms.

 You may wish to look into an alternative event platform.
 You can find out more about these on our Online and Digital Events pages.